-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(3)(c) of the Companies Act 2013 your Directors to the bestof their knowledge and belief make following statements that: i.
 The applicableAccounting Standards have been followed in the preparation of the annual accounts alongwith the proper explanation relating to material departure if any.

 ii.
-Such accounting policies have been selected and applied consistently and suchjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company in the Balance Sheet as at March31 2016 and the Statement of Profit and Loss for the said financial year ended March 312017.
+Such accounting policies have been selected and applied consistently and suchjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company in the Balance Sheet as at March31 2017 and the Statement of Profit and Loss for the said financial year ended March 312017.

 iii.
 Proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.